 2. The Outsiders by S.E.
 Hinton

-In middle school, I love the Scholastic Book Fairs (what a surprise, right?).
+In middle school, I loved the Scholastic Book Fairs (what a surprise, right?!).
 It’s where I purchased most of my books but regardless of that fact, I never felt emotionally attached to the books I chose for myself.
-It wasn’t until 8th grade that I actually fell in LOVE with a book.
-My Literature teacher, Ms. Cowherd, was a huge influence in helping me discover my love for reading.
+It wasn’t until eighth grade that I actually fell in LOVE with a book.
+My literature teacher, Ms. Cowherd, was a huge influence in helping me discover my love for reading.
 She assigned The Outsiders as a book report project.
 I remember reading The Outsiders, and for the first time feeling an emotional connection to the characters.
-The plot was so vivid to me; I could visualize the characters and see the story playing out in my mind.
+The plot was so vivid to me, I could visualize the characters and see the story playing out in my mind.
 It was love at first read.
 It’s what influenced me to continue picking up books.